 - a.
 The Open Space and Parks Framework Plan provides for a high-level view of the required open space within each Development Unit, and ultimately the Property.
-Section 3.6.8: Open Space and Parks Framework Plan.
-As a subdivision plat or site plan is prepared, the open space provided therein shall be shown and quantified on the plat or plan.
+Section 3.6.9: Open Space and Parks Framework Plan.
+As a preliminary subdivision plat or site plan is prepared for a proposed phase of development, the open space provided therein shall be shown and quantified on the preliminary subdivision plat or site plan.
 The following items shall be considered regarding open space: - i.
 "Open Space" areas shall be defined as those areas within a development that are either improved or unimproved and are intended for the common use of residents.
 Open Space shall be comprised of active and passive areas with improvements which are appropriate for their intended users. - ii.
-"Active Open Space" shall be defined as those areas designated for recreation activities, play areas, open play fields, court games, picnic tables, benches, interpretive signage, trails or pathways or other recreation type activities. - iii.
+"Active Open Space" shall be defined as those areas designated for recreation activities, play areas, open play fields, court games, or those areas which include program such as picnic tables, benches, interpretive signage, trails or pathways or other recreation type activities. - 1.
+Residential Common Open Space: of the required Open Space for residential development within a Development Unit, twenty (20%) of the area shall be Active Open Space.
+Retention and/or detention areas shall meet the Active Open Space requirements so long as an area of no less than ten thousand (10,000) square feet is available for recreation activities.
+Active Open Space requirements for residential development shall be met in aggregate for each Development Unit as a whole.
+Individual subdivision plats are not required to meet the minimum Active Open Space percentage. - iii.
 "Passive Open Space" shall be defined as those Open Space areas, which do not include Active Open Space.